Gov. Charlie Baker Declares State of Emergency as Massachusetts Coronavirus Cases Rise to 92

+Over 1,000 people have been quarantined in Massachusetts amid the outbreak of the novel coronavirus, health officials said Wednesday.

+Of the 1,083 people who have been quarantined, 638 have completed monitoring and are no longer in quarantine.
+The remainder, 445, remain in quarantine, the Department of Public Health said.

-Massachusetts Gov. Charlie Baker declared a state of emergency Tuesday as the number of coronavirus cases in the state spiked to 92, more than double the 41 cases announced just 24 hours earlier.
+The numbers came a day after Gov. Charlie Baker declared a state of emergency as the number of coronavirus cases in the state spiked to 92, more than double the 41 cases announced just 24 hours earlier.

-"Today, I'm declaring a state of emergency in Massachusetts.
-This declaration will give our administration more flexibility to respond to this evolving outbreak," he said.

-Baker said starting Wednesday, foreign and domestic travel will be discontinued for state executive branch employees.
-They will also be encouraged to meet virtually and work remotely whenever possible.
+The governor said the state of emergency will give him greater power to take actions like shutting down events with large gatherings of people or gaining access to buildings or stockpiling protective gear if needed without getting bogged down in existing paperwork requirements.
+He is also restricting travel by executive branch employees.

+Baker, who last week had said the risk of contracting the virus is low, on Tuesday said that given the new numbers of those who have tested positive, the risk of infection has increased.

 He said there is "no question" the steps being taken to mitigate the spread of the virus will be disruptive.

 Seventy of the cases are associated with a conference held by the biotech company Biogen from Feb.
-24 to 27 at the Marriott Long Wharf in Boston's Seaport District.
+24 to 27 at the Marriott Long Wharf in Boston.

-Six patients are currently hospitalized, 62 are not, and 24 remain under investigation.

 Officials say the risk level of contracting the virus remains low.